octo-technology-downunder/octolog/notes.md

  * first call ~1 seconds then around 120 ms
  * lots of Cloudformation
  * integration s3/cloudfront is okayish (need to setup cache control at every level)
+ * how to enable caching with classic lambda ?
+Can we access the cache header ?